tiansijie/react-three-debugger/README.md

-# React WebGL Debugger
+# React Three Debugger

-	A tool that user can pick any object in WebGL(three.js) and see its attributes
+	A tool that user can pick any object in three.js and see its attributes

 Still under development.